arduino/help-center-content/content/About Arduino/My Arduino Account/Create-an-Arduino-account-for-a-minor.md

 ---
-title: "Create an Arduino account for juniors"
+title: "Create an Arduino account for a minor"
 id: 360022234360
 ---

 Minors under the age of 14 need parental consent to sign up for an Arduino account.
-This is called a **junior account**.

 In this article: